-Today we’ll say goodbye to Sydney as we depart the harbour city this morning and make our way north to the Hunter Valley wine region where we’ll spend a classy afternoon drinking wine and tasting chocolate before continuing through to Port Stephens, our destination for the night.
+Today we’ll say goodbye to Sydney as we depart the harbour city and make our way north to the Hunter Valley wine region where we’ll taste some of the local wine and cheese before continuing through to Port Stephens, our destination for the night.

 We’ll be staying at the Surfside hostel, set on 6 acres of natural bushland, with kangaroos and wallabies on site.
 This boutique accommodation is about creating a relaxing experience in an environmentally conscious way so you can put your feet up and feel good about it!
 Once we’ve checked in, you can explore the area, relax, or head to the beach for a swim.
-If you’re interested, go for a walk around and check out the architecture of the place - they’ve used wood and glass to maximise light and ensured all development encompasses the natural flora and fauna.
+If you’re interested, go for a walk around and check out the architecture of the place - they’ve used wood and glass to maximise light and all development incorporates the nature of the area.

-Tonight we’ll enjoy a classic Aussie BBQ dinner and get to know each other - anyone have a good ice-breaker?
+Tonight, we’ll enjoy a classic Aussie BBQ dinner and get to know each other - anyone know a good icebreaker?

 This morning you have the choice to either sleep in, join your Stray guide for a hike, or jump in a 4WD bus to take part in some first-class sandboarding down the Stockton Sand Dunes (optional expense).
 The local sandboarding guide will teach you how to safely sandboard and tell you all about the amazing area and the rich Aboriginal history of the region.

 Late morning, we’ll pack up and move on to our next overnight stop, Port Macquarie.
 We’ll have lunch on the way before visiting the Port Macquarie Koala Hospital, where we’ll get a closer look at Australia’s laziest (and arguably cutest) marsupials.
 Check out the information centre to learn all about the hospital’s efforts to rehabilitate, protect and preserve the koalas.

 Today we’re heading to the iconic surfing town of Byron Bay, known for its relaxed vibes and no worries attitude.
 On the way to Byron, we’ll stop at the historic and hipster town of Bellingen to get some lunch, followed by a special Aboriginal experience learning about the First Nations people of Australia.